cometbft/cometbft/docs/data-companion/intro.md

-A proposal was made in [ADR-101](https://github.com/cometbft/cometbft/blob/thane/adr-084-data-companion-pull-api/docs/architecture/adr-101-data-companion-pull-api.md) to introduce a new gRPC API that can be used by an external application to control which data is pruned by the node.
+A proposal was made in [ADR-101](https://github.com/cometbft/cometbft/blob/thane/adr-084-data-companion-pull-api/docs/architecture/adr-101-data-companion-pull-api.md) to introduce new gRPC endpoints that can be used by an external application to fetch data from the node and to control which data is pruned by the node.

-The Data Companion Pull API allows users to keep only the necessary data on the node, enabling more efficient storage management and improved performance of the node.
-With this new API, users can have greater control over their pruning mechanism and optimize their storage usage to meet their specific needs.
+The Data Companion pruning service allows users to keep only the necessary data on the node, enabling more efficient storage management and improved performance of the node.
+With this new service, users can have greater control over their pruning mechanism and therefore better ability to optimize the node's storage.

-The new services allow granular control of what can be pruned such as blocks and state, ABCI results (if enabled), block indexer data and transaction indexer data.
+The new pruning service allows granular control of what can be pruned such as blocks and state, ABCI results (if enabled), block indexer data and transaction indexer data.

-If you need help implementing a Data Companion that uses the Data Companion Pull API, you can refer to the guide titled [Quick Start - Creating a Data Companion for CometBFT](./quick-start.md).
-This resource provides practical information and insights that will guide you through the process of creating a Data Companion.
+By also using the new gRPC services, it's possible now to retrieve data from the node, such as `block` and `block results` in a more efficient way.
+The [gRPC services](./grpc.md) document provides practical information and insights that will guide you through the process of using these services in order to create a Data Companion service.